btmartin721/parallelMrBayes/README.md

 # parallelMrBayes
-Runs MrBayes on multiple loci in parallel
+Written by B.T.
+Martin and T.K.
+Chafin

-Also writes a MrBayes block into each nexus file
+Runs MrBayes on multiple loci in parallel.
+Also automatically writes a MrBayes block into each nexus file

 Usage: ./parallelMB.pl -i /path/to/dir/*.nex -p <#processors> [options]...